getodk/docs/docs/central-forms.rst

   - if a question is found to be easier to understand when framed as its negation, its field can be changed to a calculate that negates the response to a new question.
 This can impact results so carefully consider whether it is appropriate.
   - if a field has an implied value after a certain point in time, it can be changed to a calculate with a default value.

-To begin the process of updating a published Form, click on the :guilabel:`Create a new Draft` button in the Draft navigation on the Form:
+To begin the process of updating a published Form, click on the :guilabel:`Edit Form` tab in the Form navigation:

    .. image:: /img/central-forms/update-form.png

 Initially, the new Draft will have the same definition as the published Form.
-If you only want to update attachment Media Files, this means you don't have to upload a definition: you can go straight to the :guilabel:`Media Files` tab and :ref:`upload the changed files <central-forms-attachments>`.
+If you only want to update Attachments, this means you don't have to upload a definition: you can go straight to the :guilabel:`Attachments` section and :ref:`upload the changed files <central-forms-attachments>`.

-You can replace the Draft definition, Media Files, and make test submissions as with the :ref:`initial Form Draft <central-forms-draft>` before the Form was first published.
+You can replace the Draft definition, Attachments, and make test submissions as with the :ref:`initial Form Draft <central-forms-draft>` before the Form was first published.
 Test submissions will not interfere with published Form submissions.

-Once you are satisfied that your updated Form is ready to be published for immediate use, you can click on the :guilabel:`Publish Draft` button on the Draft Status tab.
+Once you are satisfied that your updated Form is ready to be published for immediate use, you can click on the :guilabel:`Publish Draft` button at the bottom of the page.

 .. admonition:: Form Version naming